Have you ever had difficulties finding inspiration for your photography?

-Luckily for you, we have collected 49 of the best famous photographers to follow, covering landscape, portraiture, and photojournalism.
-Here, content is king.
+We have collected 49 of the best famous photographers to follow on Instagram.

-For more than 25 years, Florian Schulz has been following his passion for nature photography and has been doing it for over 25 years.
+Florian Schulz has a huge passion for nature photography and has been doing it for over 25 years.
 His work opens a window into the natural world.

 Her freelance career allows time for personal projects.
 I highly recommend looking through her project Ceci: Tango in El Caminito.

-Not only is it a clever idea of the constant changing of the landscapes worldwide, but also an indirect complaint towards the effects of global warming.
+It is a clever idea of the constant changing of landscapes worldwide.
+And also an indirect complaint about the effects of global warming.

 Theron Humphrey loves his dog almost more than he loves photography.
-Thankfully he can meld both of them together to create a 1.something Instagram following.
+He melds them together, resulting in more than 1.3 million followers on his Instagram account.

-For three decades he has documented wildlife from the Amazon to Antarctica for three decades.
-He wanted to promote understanding about the Earth.
+He has documented the wildlife from the Amazon to Antarctica for three decades.
+He wanted to promote understanding of the Earth.

-Other subjects range from world leaders and indigenous groups, movie stars and the homeless, from athletes and artists.
-Who else is there?!
+Other subjects range from world leaders, indigenous groups, movie stars, and people without homes to athletes and artists.

 Jeff Kerby’s wildlife photography is what brought his name to National Geographic.
-The Gelada monkeys in Ethiopia were his models for this.
+He photographed the Gelada monkeys in Ethiopia for his assignment.

-Drone and aerial photography is also common in his work, and he uses it to stand out from the “sky crowd.”
+Drone and aerial photography are also common in his work.
+And he uses it to stand out from the “sky crowd.”
 He has also won several awards and delivers photography talks.

 You can’t say that photojournalist Brian Lehman isn’t fully immersed in his work.
 Being the third wheel to a hyena and its owner is no small feat.

-If that isn’t enough, his photographic journey has seen him contracting both malaria and leptospirosis.
-He goes the full distance.
+If that isn’t enough, his photographic journey has seen him contract malaria and leptospirosis.
+He goes the extra mile for his photos.

-BBC Wildlife Photographer of the Year and the prestigious World Press Photo for Photojournalism are just two of his awards.
+He received the BBC Wildlife Photographer of the Year and the prestigious World Press Photo for Photojournalism awards.

-He is a master of not only natural light but mixing that with other sources.
+He is a master of natural light and likes to mix that with other sources.
 Not an easy feat.
-Bu then, that’s partly why his work is so great!
+His Instagram feed is full of vibrant and colorful still-life photographs.

-Erlend & Orsolya Haarberg are in our top twenty names.
+Erlend & Orsolya Haarberg are a photographer duo specializing in wildlife and landscape photography.

 They both work as freelance landscape photographers in Norway, and it isn’t difficult to see why.

-She documents wildlife and people like no other, which means posing, lighting and human contact are second nature to her.
+She documents wildlife and people like no other, which means posing, lighting and human contact is second nature to her.

 With a great eye for composition, Angeliki Jackson is our mobile photography guru on this list.
 She has generated a large following on Instagram.